The Rhine River – Basel to Amsterdam

-Are you planning a trip to Amsterdam in the Netherlands?
+Are you planning a trip to Amsterdam?
 When I plan a trip I like to get a feel for the locale; to see the streets and buildings where I will be travelling.
 To do that, I spend a lot of time on Google maps, especially the street view.
-I hope you find value in my visit to Amsterdam.
+I hope you find value in our visit to Amsterdam.

-If you plan to take a Rhine River cruise from Basel to Amsterdam, most will fly into Zurich International Airport and take a bus or train to Basel to start the cruise.
+If you plan to take a Rhine River cruise, it is generally from Amsterdam to Basel or from Basel to Amsterdam.
+If you are like me, you are probably more interested in a visit to Amsterdam than to Basel.
+Therefore, you will fly into Zurich International Airport and take a bus or train to Basel to start the cruise.
 If you plan on starting your cruise in Amsterdam, you will generally fly into Schiphol International Airport in Amsterdam.
 Most of the river cruise companies offer, at an extra cost, a pre-trip or post-trip vacation at either Amsterdam or Zurich/Lucerne.
+They also offer transfers from the airport to the boat at the start as well as back to the airport at the end of the cruise.
+If you chose to set up your own pre or post activities, you will have to give up the transfers and work them out yourself.

 2013-05-13 11.43.07